MORE SCHOOLS FUNDING

-The Coalition Government has created a new program called Youth Jobs PaTH (Prepare-Trial-Hire) to help disadvantaged 17-24 year old job seekers get on the right path early – off welfare and into work.
+The Liberal and Nationals Government has created a program called Youth Jobs PaTH (Prepare-Trial-Hire).
+This helps disadvantaged 17-24 year old job seekers go from welfare to work.

-Many employers may be hesitant to take a chance on young jobseekers that lack some basic skills and aren’t quite ready to hire.
-To help overcome this, we are sponsoring up to 120,000 young people over the next three years, through a three stage process:
+Many employers may be hesitant to take a chance on young jobseekers that aren’t quite job ready.
+To address this, we are sponsoring up to 120,000 young people over three years, through a three stage process.